Anyesh/explains/How can we create polymorphic on another table on SQLAlchemy.md

-This example illustrates some methods of applying polymorphic identity based on rows in another table.
+Posterior probability = This example illustrates some methods of applying polymorphic identity based on rows in another table.
 The class being polymorphically persisted and loaded would normally have a `relationship()` to this related table.

 SQLAlchemy currently does not directly support using a related class as a target for the `polymorphic_on` parameter.